cloudaware/compliance-policies/ce/ca/azure/monitor/diagnostic-setting-categories/remediation.md

 2. Click `Activity log`.
 3. Click on `Export Activity Logs`.
 4. Select the `Subscription` from the drop down menu.
-5. Click on `Add diagnostic setting`.
+5. Click `Edit setting` next to a diagnostic setting.
-6. Enter a name for your new Diagnostic Setting.
+6. Check the following categories: `Administrative`, `Alert`, `Policy`, and `Security`.
-7. Check the following categories: `Administrative`, `Alert`, `Policy`, and `Security`.
+7. Choose the destination details according to your organization's needs.
-8. Choose the destination details according to your organization's needs.
+8. Click `Save`.

 ## From Azure CLI